 - long recovery time

-After surgery, many women have positive results in achieving both the health and cosmetic benefits of smaller breasts.
-However, you may have to buy new clothes to better fit your body and it might take some time to mentally adjust to your new appearance.
+Be aware that you may have to buy new clothes to better fit your body, and it might take some time to mentally adjust to your new appearance.

 Also, keep in mind that it can take months for the swelling to completely go away.
 If your breasts don’t immediately look smaller, don’t worry.
 Check in with your doctor to make sure you’re healing at the right pace.